gitrcr/azurelabs/README.md

 # Lab Azure
-Create a basic infrastructure across 2 Azure sites using Terraform (requires git and terraform).
+Create a basic infrastructure with 3 environments, across 2 Azure sites using Terraform

 **!!
 For laboratory use only !!**
 * Visible admin password
 * Azure credentials in terraform.tfvars
-* My token RO public repos in dockerhub

 **Description**: https://github.com/gitrcr/tfaz-basic/blob/main/description.md